Coefficient of Conservatism:

 Coefficient of Wetness:

-Open sandy fields, juniper savannas, and roadsides; occasionally on moister shores.
-It closely resembles Schizachyrium scoparium and sometimes grows with it, but can be distinguished superficially by the visibly expanded spathe-like sheath largely enclosing the racemes.
-Old stems color reddish bronze, and are very persistent and conspicuous late into the fall and even until next spring.
+An attractive species in late summer through fall, it resembles Schizachyrium scoparium and sometimes grows with it, but can be distinguished superficially by the visibly expanded spathe-like sheath largely enclosing the racemes.
+Old stems and bracts take on striking coppery tints, and are very persistent and showy on sunny days late into the fall and even until next spring if not flattened by snow.

 This species has clearly increased its range in recent times.
-Pre-1950 collections are known only from SW Michigan (Berrien and Cass Cos., north to Muskegon Co.).
-Reported by the First Survey, but no specimens are known.
+It was found by the First Survey in Kalamazoo Co. in 1838, and is surely native, presumably on prairies and shores, but pre-1950 collections are known only from SW Michigan (Berrien, Cass, and Kalamazoo Cos., north to Muskegon Co.).